Andrii97/test/README.md

 OmiSoft is a full-cycle software development company specializing in **Telegram Mini Apps**, **Web3**, and **AI-powered solutions**.
 We build innovative products and share open-source tools to support the global dev community.

+If you're using this codebase to power your Tap2Earn launch and encounter any difficulties, we're here to help.
+Simply create an Issue for community support, or contact us directly for focused guidance.

 💫 If this starter helped you — **don’t forget to leave a ⭐**.
 Every star helps make open-source Telegram innovation grow.